Standard Number: IT.1.1.3S

 or during business travel must:

-- Abide by the Acceptable Use of Data and Technology Resources Policy;
+- Abide by the Acceptable Use of Technology Resources and Data Policy;

 - Maintain and backup the personal data stored on the device;